-Mr. Speaker, Sir, in conclusion, in framing our 2025-2026 Budget, we reiterate that this is a Budget for an extraordinary moment in history.
-In this context, our 2025-2026 Budget speaks of our determination for securing and protecting Fijians at all times.
-For example, a child in distant Fulaga seeking access to quality primary education, the expectant mum on the hills of Naitasiri needing decent road access to a health centre, a student in Savusavu seeking a pathway to skills and a decent job: a kava farmer in Kadavu seeking a secure international market; a young woman in Lami seeking her first job in urban Suva; the elderly grandma in Vatusui, Ba needing basic services; or the cane grower seeking timely, efficient delivery of his or her crop to the mill.
-This Budget, Mr. Speaker, Sir, speaks to and responds to all Fijians everywhere as best as we can today.
-This Budget speaks equally to all Fijians.
-This Budget speaks justly to all our citizens.
-These deeply held values are the pillars that have a firm grip on our Budget.
+265. In framing our 2025-2026 budget, we re-iterate that this is a budget for an extraordinary moment in history.
+In this context, our 2025-2026 budget speaks of our determination to securing and protecting all Fijians at all times - for example - the child in distant Fulaga seeking access to quality primary education; the expectant mum on the hills of Naitasiri needing decent road access to her health centre;

-So I say, Mr. Speaker, Sir, when you judge our 2025-2026 commitment, please do so sincerely, objectively, and against the backdrop of the global uncertainties over which we have no say or control.
-This is a Budget for stability - stability now and well into the future.
-This is a Budget for growing confidence in our economy - now and well into the future.
-This is a Budget for security of every Fijian and a Budget that lays the foundation for lasting social, economic and political advancement.
+the student in Savusavu seeking a pathway to skills and a decent job, the Kava farmer in Kadavu seeking a secure international market, the young women in Lami seeking her first job in Urban Suva, the elderly grandma in Vatusui, Ba needing basic services - or the cane grower seeking timely and efficient delivery of his or her crop to the mill.
+This budget speaks to and responds to all Fijians everywhere as best as we can today.
+This budget speaks equally to all

-As I said earlier, this is an expansionary budget, anticipating deteriorating global economic conditions.
-Additionally, it is a Budget that builds on the foundations of stability, certainty, consistency and predictability of policies.
-This augurs well for investment and economic growth.
-It is a Budget that builds further on reducing the cost of living, with measures including the reduction in VAT.
-It is a Budget that supports the growth of income for our households by injecting \$500 million in VAT revenue alone.
-It is a Budget that increases support for social welfare, agriculture, health and education.
-It is a Budget that directly addresses the scourge of drugs, crime and HIV.
-It is a Budget that sets the foundation for building critical new infrastructure for the growth of our economy.
+- Fijians.
+This budget speaks justly to all our citizens.
+These deeply held values are the pillars that have a firm grip on our budget. - 266.
+When you judge our 2025-2026 commitment please do so sincerely, objectively and against the backdrop of the global uncertainties over which we have no say or control.
+This is a budget for stability - stability now and well into the future.
+This is a budget for growing confidence in our economy now and well into our future.
+This is a budget for security of every Fijian.
+This is a budget for that lays the foundation for lasting social, economic and political advancement. - 267.
+Mr. Speaker Sir, this is an expansionary budget, anticipating deteriorating global economic conditions.
+Additionally, it is a budget that builds on the foundations of stability, certainty, consistency and predictability of policies.
+And this augurs well for investment and economic growth.
+It is a budget that builds further on reducing the cost of living with measures including the reduction in VAT.
+It is a budget that supports the growth of income for our households by injection of \$500 million in VAT revenue alone.
+It is a budget that increases support for social welfare, agriculture, health and education.
+It is a budget that directly addresses the scourge of drugs, crime and HIV.
+It is a budget that sets the foundation of building critical new infrastructure for the growth of our economy.

-Mr. Speaker, Sir, this is a Budget for building security, stability and prosperity for our people.
-I commend the 2025-2026 Budget to Parliament and the people of Fiji, and I do so with the concurrence of the honourable Prime Minister and Cabinet.
-May God bless Fiji.
+- 268. Mr. Speaker Sir, this is a budget for building security, stability and prosperity for our people.
+I commend the 2025-26 Budget to Parliament and the people of Fiji.
+And I do so with the concurrence of the honourable Prime Minister and Cabinet. - 269.
+Thank you Mr Speaker and May God Bless Fiji.